zwhan166/integration-test-python-behave/README.md

 https://github.com/mozilla/geckodriver/releases

-After the installation, you need add the __absolute__ to the web driver's installation directory to your environment variable "PATH".
-The web driver's installation directory is the folder that contains the file "geckodriver.exe".
+After the installation, you need add the __absolute__ to the web driver's installation directory to your environment variable "`PATH`".
+The web driver's installation directory is the folder that contains the file "`geckodriver.exe`".

 ### Download/Clone this project